-The eigenenergies of the atomic states are calculated from time-dependent form of Hamiltonian $H$ (see Methods).
-The strength SO-coupling will create two minima corresponding to lowest energy-levels of atomic spin-states, as can be seen in Fig. 2.
-In the absence of Raman coupling $\Omega_z=0\omega_m$, there is no band-gape between lower and upper energy-levels causing the phase mixing of atomic dressed-states, as shown by black curve first panel of Fig. 2.
-However, in presence of Raman coupling, the band-gape between energy states will appear which increases with increase in Raman coupling causing quantum phase-transition, from mixed phase to separate phase, of atomic hyperfine states as it varies Zeeman field-effects.
-It can also be seen that the non-zero Raman detuning $\delta\neq0\omega_m$ will cause the symmetry-breaking of dispersion over quasi-momentum depending upon the value of detuning.
-This asymmetric behavior indicates rapid population transfer and enhancement of topological-features emerging in SO-coupled atomic dressed-states.
+The eigenenergy spectrum is calculated from time-dependent quantum Langevin equations (for details see Appendix \ref{ap1}).
+The SO-coupling will create two minima corresponding to lowest energy-levels of atomic spin-states, as illustrated in Fig.\ref{fig1}.
+At $\Omega_z/\omega_m=0$, no band-gap appears between lower and upper dispersion states causing the phase mixing of atomic dressed states.
+However, in presence of Raman coupling, the band-gap between upper $E_N>0$ and lower $E_N<0$ dispersion states appears in the form of Dirac-cone which increases with the increase in Raman coupling.
+The higher values of $\Omega_z/\omega_m$ merge two minima corresponding to the dressed states into single minima causing quantum phase transitions from mixed phase to separate phase of atomic mode.
+It can also be seen that the non-zero Raman detuning $\delta/\omega_m\neq0$ leads to the symmetry-breaking of dispersion over quasi-momentum.
+For the small value of Raman coupling ($\Omega_z<4\omega_m$), the dispersion appears in the form of double-well potential in the quasi-momentum which leads to the zero group velocity of atoms \cite{HI2004}.
+The asymmetric behavior indicates rapid population transfer and enhancement in band-gap induced features of hyperfine states in cavity environment.
+Moreover, it is noted that because of cavity confinement, the atomic quasi-momentum $\pmb{k_x/k_L}$ interacts with the optical mode along cavity axises.
+Thus, SO-coupled BEC face an anisotropic potential which leads towards spatial spread of BEC energy spectrum along cavity axis, as can be seen in Fig.\ref{fig1}

-Fig. 2(d) and Fig. 2(e) show the influence of mechanical-mode coupling with intra-cavity optical mode with SO-coupling $\alpha=30\pi\omega_m$ and $\alpha=50\pi\omega_m$, respectively, in the absence of Raman detuning $\delta=0\omega_m$.
-The coupling between atomic states and intra-cavity potential is disturbed by the existence of atomic-modes, or vise-versa, when the atomic-modes become resonant with the optical sideband.
-At this point, atomic-modes will absorb some phonons emitted by the mechanical-mode from intra-cavity field and will behave as a phononic well.
-Therefore, by increasing the mechanical-mode coupling with intra-cavity field, it will give rise to atomic-state energy levels, as can be seen in Fig. 2(d) and Fig. 2(e), providing control over the topological- properties emerging in SO-coupled atomic dressed-states.
+The coupling between atomic states and intra-cavity potential is disturbed by the existence of mechanical mirror, and vice-versa, when the atomic modes become resonant with the optical sideband.
+At this point, atomic spin states will absorb some phonons emitted by the mechanical mirror via cavity mode and will behave as a phononic-well.
+Therefore, the increase in mirror-field coupling gives rise to atomic-state energy levels, as shown in Fig.\ref{fig1}(d) and \ref{fig1}(e), which provides precise control over the dispersion relation of atomic energy spectrum and quantum phase transitions of BEC.